nrgreenup/boston-crime/README.md

       table-    : Table containing linear regression parameters

 ## Installation
 To begin, download all files into a single folder.
-When using R, set this folder as the working directory using `setwd`.
-When using ArcMap, establish a [folder connection](http://desktop.arcgis.com/en/arcmap/10.3/map/working-with-arcmap/using-folder-connections.htm).
+When using `R`, set this folder as the working directory using `setwd`.
+When using `ArcMap`, establish a [folder connection](http://desktop.arcgis.com/en/arcmap/10.3/map/working-with-arcmap/using-folder-connections.htm) to this folder.

+`R` script files are executable once a working directory to the folder containing data files is set.
+Running these scripts will reproduce all data cleaning procedures, plots, and regression analyses.

+To examine and alter the map documents using `ArcMap` , open the relevant MXD file.
+When using ArcMap, ensure that all of the files contained in the /shapefile/ subdirectory have been downloaded into the folder that you establish a folder connection to.
+For further details, review the README file included in the /shapefile/ subdirectory.